Jewish woman featured as Nazis' ideal Aryan baby recalls ordeal

-NEW YORK (Reuters) - For the German photographer who chose a picture of a Jewish child as the ideal Aryan for Nazi propagandists, it was a sly joke.
+NEW YORK, July 9 (Reuters) - For the German photographer who chose a picture of a Jewish child as the ideal Aryan for Nazi propagandists, it was a sly joke.
 For the child’s family, it became a terrifying ordeal.

 Hessy Taft was 6 months old in 1935 when her portrait by the well-known German photographer Hans Ballin was chosen by Nazis and reprinted on the cover of a family magazine, on postcards and on shop placards urging customers to “buy beautiful clothes for your beautiful baby.”